-In March 1864, an army was raised on this very mountain, the leader, a samurai named Fujita Koshiro.
-The army, known as Tsukubazei, were against plans to close Yokohama Port and exclude foreign ships from entering Japan.
-Even the law to stop foreigners entering Japan was considered barbaric, it was called theOrder to Expel Barbarians’.
+In March 1864, an army was raised on this very hill, the leader, a samurai named Fujita Koshiro.
+The army, known as Tsukubazei, protested strategies to shut Yokohama Port as well as exclude foreign ships from going into Japan.
+Also the regulation to stop foreigners going into Japan was thought about barbaric, it was called theOrder to Expel Barbarians.

-The twenty-three-year-old leader led his army of samurai and farmers, in what became a war against Emperor Kōmei.
-The battle was lost, and the army were all beheaded.
-It was this event that contributed to the ending of the Edo Period, and the start of the Meiji Restoration.
+The twenty-three-year-old leader led his army of samurai and also farmers, in what ended up being a battle versus Emperor Kmei.
+The fight was lost, as well as the army were all beheaded.
+It was this occasion that added to the end of theEdo Duration, and also the beginning of the Meiji Restoration.

-Still considered to be a terrorist, a statue of Fujita Koshiro stands proudly at the entrance to Tsukuba Shrine; a shrine said to house the god and goddess that protect from evil and illness.
-The shrine has been a place of worship for over 3000 years.I continue my walk through the mountain paths, passing a random telephone box with a huge statue of a frog on its roof, Omido Temple with its massive bell, the cable car service that isn’t running today (as usual), and a statue seemingly standing guard in a small car park.
+Still thought about to be a terrorist, a statuary of Fujita Koshiro stands happily at the entrance to Tsukuba Temple; a shrine claimed to house the god as well as siren thatprotect from wicked and health problem.
+The shrine has actually been a place of worship for over 3000 years.I continue my go through the hill paths, passing a random telephone box with a big sculpture of a frog on its roofing system, Omido Temple with its large bell, the cable automobile solution that isn’t running today (as usual), and also a statuary seemingly standing guard in a small parking area.

 Frog Day Afternoon

-I continue my stroll, and head in the direction of Mount Tsukuba Plum Blossom Gardens.
-These gardens are free to enter and feature over 1000 trees.
-Thirty kinds of flowers blossom in this area, and mixed in with the flowers, are the famous rocks of Tsukuba.
-Rocks, I might add, that are for sale.
+I proceed my walk, as well as head in the direction ofMount Tsukuba Plum Bloom Gardens.
+These yards are free to get in and include over 1000 trees.
+Thirty type of flowers blossom in this field, as well as mixed in with the flowers, are the well-known rocks of Tsukuba.
+Rocks, I could add, that are available for sale.

-I lug my rock up the mountain path and realise that I should have probably bought it on the way down.
-The flowers in the mountain are beautiful to see.
-Red plums are in full bloom this time of year, and white plums are apparently in half bloom.
-I walk through sweet plum groves and fresh smelling flowers, before arriving at Lookout Point Arumaya; a small mountain hut that looks as though it was stolen from achildrens fairy tale.
+I lug my rock up the mountain path as well as know that I should have possibly purchased it on the way down.
+The flowers in the hill are lovely to see.
+Red plums remain in maturity this time of year, and white plums are obviously in half bloom.
+I go through wonderful plum groves as well as fresh scenting flowers, before getting here atLookout Factor Arumaya; a small mountain hut that looks as though it was stolen from achildrens fairy tale.

 Eyes Wide, Hut

-“We made it from bamboo and straw, squashed real hard.”
+We made it from bamboo as well as straw, squashed genuine difficult.

-“We made it from bamboo and straw, squashed real hard,” he repeats.
+We made it from bamboo and straw, compressed genuine hard, he repeats.

-“I heard you, but what are you talking about?”
+I heard you, but what are you discussing?

-“The walls, here,” he points at the walls of the hut, “We made it from bamboo and straw
+The wall surfaces, below, he directs at the wall surfaces of the hut, We made it from bamboo and straw

-“A bit of a fire hazard,” I tell him, but he doesn’t understand.
-The man remains fated to repeat his set phrase, the only phrase he knows in English.
-Time to go, I decide.
+A little a fire threat, I tell him, yet he does not understand.
+The man continues to be fated to repeat his collection expression, the only expression he knows in English.
+Time to go, I choose.